 Google plans to build and launch onto city streets a small fleet of subcompact cars that could operate without a person at the wheel.
 Actually, the cars wouldn't even have a wheel.
-Or gas and brake pedals. ...
+Or gas and brake pedals.
+The company says ...

-Google says that cars it is programming to drive themselves have started to master the navigation of city streets and the challenges they bring, from jaywalkers to weaving bicyclists—a critical milestone ...
+Google says that cars it is programming to drive themselves have started to master the navigation of city streets and the challenges they bring, from jaywalkers to weaving bicyclists—a critical milestone for any commercially ...

 You get into your car and ask it to get you home in time for the start of the big game, stopping off at your favorite Chinese restaurant on the way to grab some takeout.